genesiscommunitysuccess/docs/docs/04_tutorials/03_quick-guides/03_loading-feed-data/01_loading-feed-data.md

 [briss@dev-abc-briss1 bbg]$

 ```
-## Creating the event handler
+## Creating the Event Handler

-To handle the incoming content from Bloomberg, create an event handler called `ISSUANCE_EVENT_HANDLER`, and a newly created event type `EVENT_FILE_IMPORT_BBG_ISSUANCE`.
-(By the way, there is nothing stopping you from having multiple processors generating the same event to be handled by a single event handler.)
+To handle the incoming content from Bloomberg, create an Event Handler called `ISSUANCE_EVENT_HANDLER`, and a newly created event type `EVENT_FILE_IMPORT_BBG_ISSUANCE`.
+(By the way, there is nothing stopping you from having multiple processors generating the same event to be handled by a single Event Handler.)

 Bloomberg has a very specific file structure.
 It would be possible to perform all the initial parsing with a specialized process and generate processed fields and data.
 However, in our example we use a basic **FileEventHandlerProcessor**.
-The parsing and formatting of the data is performed by a BBG-specific event handler (event type `EVENT_FILE_IMPORT_BBG_ISSUANCE`).
+The parsing and formatting of the data is performed by a BBG-specific Event Handler (event type `EVENT_FILE_IMPORT_BBG_ISSUANCE`).

-An event handler handles a specific single event.
-In this case, the event handler inherits from the **AbstractEventHandler** class.
+An Event Handler handles a specific single event.
+In this case, the Event Handler inherits from the **AbstractEventHandler** class.

 ```java
 @Module